KrekoG/vanillaplus/README.md

 - Elite & Dungeon Quests: x10
 - Rested XP bonus gaining speed: x5

-If you find these rates too high for your taste, you may lower them using `.xp <number between 1 and 0>` to reduce it.
+If you find these rates too high for your taste, you may lower them using `.xp <number between 1 and 0.1>` to reduce it.
 For example `.xp 0.5` would half your xp gain.

+You may also turn your experience gain off by typing `.experience off` and turn it back on later with `.experience on`

 ### Changing account password